ryanmcdermott/clean-code-javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Favor functional programming over imperative programming
-JavaScript isn't a functional language in the way that Haskell is, but it has a functional flavor to it.
+If Haskell were an IPA then JavaScript would be an O'Douls.
+That is to say, JavaScript isn't a functional language in the way that Haskell is, but it has a functional flavor to it.
 Functional languages are cleaner and easier to test.
 Favor this style of programming when you can.